Algy/fast-slic/README.md

 (RGB-to-CIELAB conversion time is not included.
 Tested with Ryzen 2600x 6C12T 4.0Hz O.C.)

 ## Known Issues
- * If you give too large value of `compactness_shift`, score variables overflow and you get an artistic painting of diamond shaped boxes rather than superpixels you want.
+ * If you give too large value of `compactness`, score variables overflow and you get an artistic painting of diamond shaped boxes rather than superpixels you want.

 ## TODO
  - [ ] Remove or merge small blobs